bio-ontology-research-group/DeepSVP/README.md

 ```

 ## Note
-For any questions or comments please contact azza.althagafi@kaust.edu.sa
+For any questions or comments please contact: azza.althagafi@kaust.edu.sa